 Many women report feeling more toned and refreshed when exercising in water.
 Some women actually report a reduction in the size of their Lipedema areas when exercising regularly in water.
 Cooler water temperatures are better for your system than warmer water, which can facilitate unnecessary swelling or edema.

 If you don’t have your own pool check with your health provider to see if they have a therapy pool in their network you could use.
-Therapy pools have a greater chance of employing special lifts, ramps ad rails to help those needing additional safely enter and exit the pool.
+Therapy pools have a greater chance of employing special lifts, ramps ad rails to help those needing additional safety to enter and exit the pool.
 You could also use a local community pool, semi-private pool in a housing community or take a vacation at the beach where you can get some water exercise time.
 If you are reserved about public pools (like me) you might be able to pull together a group of Lippy women to rent a pool for an hour or so for some dedicated exercise time.

 Plain old walking is a great low impact means of exercise.
 Make sure you wear your compression garments for extra support and find a comfortable sneaker that will provide adequate support for you feet, legs, knees and back.
 Start out slow and build your endurance.
 Remember to pull back if walking causes any pain or swelling.
 Some Lipedema folks may be able to walk a marathon while others can barely walk around their house.
 That’s okay.
 We all have to start somewhere.